porto, portugal

 About Me

-I'm an astrophysicist interested in galaxy evolution, observational cosmology, and machine learning.
+I'm an astrophysicist interested in galaxy evolution, observational cosmology, and machine learning methods.

-I enjoy wrestling with complex problems and am very grateful for the chance to work with datasets that are literally at the boundary of what we can see and know.
+I enjoy wrestling with scientific questions and am grateful for the privilege to work with data that genuinely touches the boundaries of the known Universe.

 Next